-They are surprised to hear that there are no penalties for such behaviour and their only remedy is to apply to the court for an injunction.
-Gaining an injunction seems to most owners to be an extreme measure – the upfront costs are prohibitive in many cases and there’s a risk that by the time they get around to speaking to a solicitor it is too late anyway as the notifiable works have been completed.
-Bear in mind that although a project such as a loft conversion may take 6 to 8 weeks to complete, the part of the works covered by the Act – cutting beams into the party wall – may well be completed within one day.
+Neighbours who have not been served notice by the Building Owner are usually surprised to hear that there are no penalties for such behaviour and that the only recourse they have is to apply to the court for an injunction.
+What’s more, obtaining an injunction to stop notifiable works is often considered to be an extreme measure by those affected.
+The upfront costs involved can be expensive and there’s a risk that by the time a solicitor is consulted the offending works have already been finalised.
+Bear in mind that, although a project such as a loft conversion may take 6-8 weeks or more to complete, the part of the works covered by the Act – in this case, inserting beams into the party wall – may well be completed within a single day.

-In my experience Building Owners that go ahead with notifiable works without serving notice fall in to one of two categories – those who are unaware of the Act or those who think that their neighbours are unaware of the Act.
-So, a friendly chat before work commences puts them straight on either count.
+In our experience, Building Owners who go ahead with notifiable works without serving notice as required fall into two camps: those who are unaware of the Party Wall Act and the statutory process that must be followed, and those who think that their neighbours are unaware of the Act.
+A friendly chat before the proposed works commence can put them straight on either count.

-Having said all that you may, having received the Party Wall notice, decide to consent – that is your prerogative and can for many adjoining owners be the sensible thing to do.
-The important point is that you must be given that opportunity in the first place.
+Of course, if you have received a party wall notice, you may decide to consent.
+This is your prerogative and, for many Adjoining Owners, can be the sensible thing to do.
+The important point is that you must be given the opportunity to consent (or not, as the case may be) in the first place.

-If your neighbour has completed their work without serving notice they are by no means off the hook.
+If your neighbour has completed the works without serving notice, they are by no means off the hook.
 They will still have a duty of care under common law to put right any damage that their works cause.